humansconf/humansconf.org/register.md

 We will ask you during [registration][registerform] if you plan to come alone, or if you would like to bring others with you to the conference.

 When answering that you'll bring others with you, you automatically enter the lottery for double rooms.
 If not, then your registration enters the lottery for single rooms.
-Registering for both lotteries, will dismiss your lottery entrance.

-Getting a ticket in a lottery run means you get a room that you can fill as you want (with a partner, with a friend, with your family incl. kids etc.).
-Being in a room means having access to the conference.
+Getting a ticket in a lottery run means there's a room booked on your name and you can 'fill' that room as you wish (with a partner, with a friend, with your family incl. kids etc.).
+Having a room reserved means having access to the conference.

+### Restrictions

+_Please be aware of the following restrictions:_

+- Registering for the lottery with multiple email addresses, will dismiss all your lottery entrances, and you're disqualified from attending.
+- In case you're planning to share a room with another person, be it your partner or family, then only one person is allowed to register for the lottery.
+Submitting a separate registration for each person that wants to share a room, will disqualify you from attending.

+These restrictions are meant to keep the lottery system random and fair.
+So if you're thinking to "hack" the lottery in order to increase your chances of getting a ticket: Don't!

 ### Reserved Ticket Quotas